Gujrat Street Food, Roadside Food

 Ragda Patties, Chaat Ragda Pattice Recipe ( Gujarati Recipe )

-Do try these amazing food when you are in and around Gujarat and share with us your experience.
+Do try these amazing Gujarat Street Food, Gujarat Roadside Food when you are in and around Gujarat and share with us your experience.
 Till then, Happy Cooking!